zhangpeisong/peisongzhang.github.io/_news/announcement_6.md

 ---
 layout: post
-date: 2022-12-15
+date: 2023-06-01
 inline: true
 related_posts: false
 ---

-One paper (coauthor) on nonalcoholic fatty liver disease intelligent diagnosis using multi-scale CNN was accepted by the 19th UIC in 2022.
+One paper (coauthor) on HFMD forecasting using transfer learning was published by NEPL in 2023.